Criminal Contempt Charges in Michigan

 Criminal Contempt of Court Charges – Punishment for Contemptuous Behavior

 Criminal contempt of court charges are quasi-criminal charges.
 Therefore, more stringent procedures and evidentiary rules are used, and the burden of proof is “beyond a reasonable doubt,” as in all criminal cases.
 Criminal contempt proceedings punish a party for something they have already done, constituting an affront (insult) to the court’s dignity.
 Because of the punishment aspect, most of the criminal rules of evidence apply.
 A judge’s decision to hold someone in contempt is generally a direct reaction to something occurring in the courtroom or a violation of a court order.
-When contempt is committed in the immediate view and presence of the court, the court may punish it summarily by fine, or imprisonment, or both.
+When contempt is committed in the immediate view and presence of the court, the court may punish it summarily by fine, imprisonment, or both.

 Criminal contempt results from an affront to the court’s authority and dignity, such as if a party yells profanity or is insolent to the judge during a court proceeding.
 There is rarely a need for a hearing because the judge personally observed the contempt or it is otherwise apparent, i.e., all facts necessary to find contempt are within the “personal knowledge of the judge.”
 All that usually remains is for the judge to impose a punishment or sentence, which they sometimes do immediately.
 Our attorneys have an unparalleled track record of successfully persuading judges to order lenient or suspended jail sentences.
 You do not want to face a judge for sentencing with an inexperienced lawyer or any attorney who does not specialize in criminal defense.